 A DATE FOR YOUR DIARY.

 The G.A.& G.A. will be holding their Annual Summer Show on Saturday 14th August at the Alverstoke Parish Centre.
 Show schedule and entry forms can be obtained from any of the site stores or telephone Steve Broughton on 02392587662.
 To make the day even more enjoyable there will be lots of other things going on in the gardens including The Bee Keepers Assoc., advice on keeping chickens at home, rabbit breeding, a Woodcraftsman, the Gosport Floral Art Club, (bring you own flowers along and they will show you have to arrange them) the Recycling Team from Gosport Council and the Gosport In Bloom team.
-The usual light refreshments and a raffle.
+There will be the usual light refreshments and a raffle.
 Not a day to be missed.

 Back on the plot it is still very dry.
-Must be 3 months now since we last had any appreciable rain fall.
+It must be 3 months now since we last had any appreciable rain fall.
 The animals are still doing their worst and destroying the lower tomatoes but they are ripening and I am now picking a reasonable crop.
 French beans are doing well still and the runners are just starting to form their pods.
 August is usually a month to sit back and enjoy the summer crops but there is still plenty to do.
 Now the raspberries and tayberries have finished I have cut down the old canes and started to tie in the new ones.
 Blackberries are in full swing and with the start of the jam and chutney making season I have been busy preserving some into chutney.
-My new plum 'Beauty' is living up to it's name providing me with the first fruits of the season.
+My new plum 'Beauty' is living up to its name providing me with the first fruits of the season.
 A tedious job but a very necessary one it to start thinning the grapes.
 Last year I didn't have the time and ended up with masses of tiny fruits, this year I am determined to do better.

 In the greenhouse the purple sprouting is slow this year but should be ready to plant out in the next week or so and I have lots of wallflowers waiting to be pricked out.